 MacGregor pineapple can be found mainly in South Africa and Australia.
 It has incredibly firm flesh with a more robust aroma than most other Queen pineapple varieties!
 Its fragrance spreads faster and wider than most of its brothers.

 Red Spanish pineapple is a typical pineapple found mainly in the Caribbean.
 It has an attractive appearance with lovely orange-red shade outer skin.
 Don’t think that the flesh will also be red.
-It includes a yellowish color with an ultra fragrant smell.
+It boasts a yellowish color and a fragrant smell.

 Red Spanish pineapples can be known as Large Key, Cuban or Black Spanish.
 You can actually find them worldwide since, unlike Abacaxi pineapples, they are easy to transport everywhere thanks to a firm texture inside out with a signature oval-shaped appearance.